ryantd42/NY-Legislative-Git/2023/S7567A-2023/bill.md

  System  who are employed as state-paid judges or justices of the Unified Court System.
 The in-service death benefit will  be  the  value  of  the pension reserve as if the member had retired on their date of death.
-  If this bill is enacted during the 2023 legislative session, we antic- ipate  that  there  will be an increase of approximately $240,000 in the annual contributions of the State of New York for the fiscal year ending March 31, 2024.
+  If this bill is enacted during the 2024 Legislative Session, we antic- ipate  that  there  will be an increase of approximately $243,000 in the annual contributions of the State of New York for the fiscal year ending March 31, 2025.
 In future years, this cost  will  vary  as  the  billing rates and salary of the affected members change.
-  In addition to the annual contributions discussed above, there will be an immediate past service cost of approximately $4.10 million which will be  borne  by the State of New York as a one-time payment.
-This estimate assumes that payment will be made on March 1, 2024.
-If the State of  New
+  In addition to the annual contributions discussed above, there will be an immediate past service cost of approximately $3.86 million which will
- S. 7567  3
+ S. 7567--A  3

- York  elects  to  amortize this cost over a 10-year period, the cost for the first year including interest would be $524,000.
+ be  borne  by the State of New York as a one-time payment.
+This estimate assumes that payment will be made on March 1, 2025.
+If the State of  New York  elects  to  amortize this cost over a 10-year period, the cost for each year including interest would be $493,000.
-  These  estimated costs are based on 1,131 affected members employed by the State of New York as judges  or  justices,  with  annual  salary  of approximately $219 million as of March 31, 2022.
+  These  estimated costs are based on 1,148 affected members employed by the State of New York, with annual salary of approximately $222  million as of March 31, 2023.
   Summary of relevant resources:
-  Membership  data as of March 31, 2022 was used in measuring the impact of the proposed change, the same data used in the April 1, 2022 actuari- al valuation.
-Distributions and other statistics can be  found  in  the 2022  Report  of the Actuary and the 2022 Annual Comprehensive Financial Report.
+  Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
+Distributions and other statistics can  be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
-  The actuarial assumptions and methods used are described in the  2020, 2021,  and  2022  Annual  Report to the Comptroller on Actuarial Assump- tions, and the Codes, Rules and Regulations of the State  of  New  York:
- Audit and Control.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali-